melaniefp/intro_to_ML_DSC6135/docs/hw/hw1.md

 Download material here:
 <https://melaniefp.github.io/intro_to_ML_DSC6135/hw/HW1/hw1.zip>

-Note: be sure that all plots include readable axe1es labels and legends if needed.
+Note: be sure that all plots include readable axes, labels and legends if needed.

 ## <a name="problem-1">Task: Predicting the Age of Abalone Sea Creatures given Physiological Measurements </a>